dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-15-level-16.md

 ### Solution

-We know that we have to connect to an service on port 30,001 using SSL encryption.
-The simplest way to achieve this is using the `openssl` command along with `s_client` which allows to connect to services on our machine using SSL.
+We know that we have to connect to a service on port 30,001 using SSL encryption.
+The simplest way to achieve this is using the `openssl` command along with `s_client` which allows us to connect to services on our machine using SSL.

 ```
 bandit15@bandit:~$ openssl s_client -connect localhost:30001